 When most of us think of arsenic, we think of old mystery movies, plays, or Agatha Christie novels, where it is used as a poisonous murder weapon.
 However, what most of us don’t realize is that many veterans were exposed to small amounts of arsenic on a daily basis, often for years.
 While exposure to lower levels of arsenic may not result immediately in death, many disabilities and death may arise years after exposure.

-The most common routes of exposure in service-members are from jet fuel exhaust, diesel exhaust, and burn pits.
+The most common routes of exposure in service-members are from jet fuel which may lead to severe symptoms.
+This can include fuel exhaust, diesel exhaust, and burn pits.
 Arsenic is released in small quantities from the process of fuel combustion, and is released from several sources being incinerated in burn pits.
 In addition to burn pits, soldiers deployed to the desert were exposed to sandstorms and everyday desert dust, which itself contains a slew of toxic metals, including arsenic.
 I’ve written before about particulate matter and this toxic dust in Iraq that has caused an outbreak of respiratory illness in veterans, however the damage from arsenic is not confined to the lungs.

 In the absence of exposure to Agent Orange, arsenic exposure is your strongest argument to service-connect your diabetes mellitus.
 Arsenic is one of the few chemicals which can cause diabetes after chronic exposure.
 Diabetes, of course, comes with a whole slew of secondary illnesses.